omerlatif123/Envirocabs-milestone-project1/README.md

 # Design

 ### Colour Scheme
 The two main colours used are Blue and White as these colours compliment the Envirocabs logo.
 The colour concept is blue because this is associated with the colour of electricity this relates to our vehicles being 100% electric.
 White was used as a contrast to blue and gives the website a simplistic but professional and sytlish look.
-The website should look appealing but should allow the customer to focus on the content rather than to visually distracted by an array of colours.
+The website should look appealing but allow the customer to focus on the content rather than to visually distracted by an array of colours.

 Green was picked for the Our Commitment page in which we the client wanted to highlight their green initiatives and procedures Envirocabs is implementing to go greener.
-Environment is associated with green and therefore we wanted this to be highlight.
+Environment is associated with green and therefore we wanted this to be highlighted.
 All other webpages have blue text, but Our Commitment page has green text.
 The sudden colour change will draw the attention of the user when they are on this page.

+Various shades of the main colours are used throughtout the website, keeping are colour scheme but at the same time preventing the website becoming visually dull.

  #### Colours used in website background and text.